 • Know the law.
 In Tennessee, the developer has to disclose certain information before or at the time of purchase.

 • Know the cancellation policy.
-In Tennessee, a timeshare purchaser has the right to cancel the sale for 10 days from the date of signing the contract if the purchaser made an onsite inspection of the property, and 15 days if there was no inspection.
+In Tennessee, a timeshare purchaser has the right to cancel the sale for 10 days from the date of signing the contract if the purchaser made an onsite inspection of the property, and 15 days if there was no Examination.
 The cancellation notice must be in writing.

 TDCI and the Better Business Bureau offer the following advice for timeshare owners: